emaphp/eMacros/README.md

 <br/>

-As noted, the functionality of this package is very basic so it is recommended to have it included in the case of defining a customized environment.
+As noted, the functionality of this package is very critical so it is recommended to have it included whenever we create a customized environment.
 Below is a brief overview of the capabilities of this package.

 <br/>